Wang-Yujue/py-lapsolver/ReadMe.md

 pip install lapsolver
 ```
 #### Problem
-**lapsolver** installation error: required CMake for build, the lates version has OpenMP supporting, however the OpenMP finding in CMakeLists doesn’t work and causes the installation failure on MacOS.
+**lapsolver** installation error: required CMake for build, the lates version has OpenMP supporting, however the OpenMP finding in CMakeLists.txt doesn’t work and causes the installation failure on MacOS.
 #### Solution
 1. Comment
 ```